 Medela Tender Care Lanolin

-Noted as a leader in breastfeeding supplies, Medela’s nipple cream is no exception to their excellent reputation.
+Noted as a leader in breastfeeding supplies (you can’t beat a Medela double electric breast pump– they’re the best!), Medela’s nipple cream is no exception to their excellent reputation.
 Medela Tender Care Lanolin offers soothing relief and provides protection to the sorest of nipples.
 It is 100% safe for mom and baby, so there is no need to remove before breastfeeding.
 Mothers who use this nipple cream love its silky texture.
 They say it glides smoothly onto the skin and is mess free.